jameshfisher/jameshfisher.com/_posts/2020-01-06-how-to-determine-whether-one-string-is-a-permutation-of-the-other.md

 ---
-title: "Determine whether one string is a permutation of the other"
+title: Determine whether one string is a permutation of the other
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 1.3 of _Cracking the Coding Interview_: